gabrielhora/mps3/README.md

 [![CI](https://github.com/gabrielhora/mps3/actions/workflows/main.yml/badge.svg)](https://github.com/gabrielhora/mps3/actions/workflows/main.yml)

-Save uploaded files directly to an AWS S3 (or compatible) bucket.
+Save uploaded files directly to an S3 compatible API.

+## Use case

+Your app accepts user uploaded files and you need to process those files later in a pool of workers.
+Instead of saving uploaded files to the web server's tmp and later uploading to a shared staging area, this middleware allows you to upload directly to said staging area.
+It doesn't allocate disk space in the web server, it uploads to S3 as it reads from the request body.

-## Usage
+## Example

 ```go
 package main